AntonSol919/linkspace/homepage/basics.md

 However, consensus on all events isn't that useful as a foundational feature for an overwhelming majority of applications.

 Supernets don't bother with a global truth.
 They're goal is to work with the cryptographic links between packets.
-Consequently, its not difficult to define a 'blockchain' style consensus in a general purpose supernet.
+Consequently, it's not difficult to define a 'blockchain' style consensus in a general purpose supernet.

 ### Won't an app have a lot of overhead compared to a basic Web server?